liquity/bold/README.md

 - In both cases, the final result is that some uncleared BOLD debt remains on the shut down branch, and the system carries this unbacked debt burden going forward.
 This is an inherent risk of a multicollateral system anyway, which relies on the economic health of the LST assets it integrates.
 - Clearing as much debt from a shut down branch as possible is considered desirable, but the system is designed to be able to absorb some bad debt due to overall overcollateralization
 - Oracle failure, if it occurs, will much more likely be due to a disabled Chainlink feed rather than hack or technical failure.
-A disabled LST oracle implies an LST with low liquidity/volume, which in turn probably implies the LST constitutes a small fraction of total Liquity v2 collateral.
+A disabled LST oracle implies an LST with low liquidity/volume, which in turn probably implies that the LST constitutes a small fraction of total Liquity v2 collateral.
 In this case, the bad debt should likely be small relative to total system debt, and the overall overcollateralization should maintain the BOLD peg.

 ## TODO - Oracles
 ### Oracle architecture and rationale